 Note: The above marketing and advertisement spend data is based on 1,000-1,500 companies' data available in CRISIL's internal database.
-EBITDA figures above represent study of 748 listed companies (excluding those in oil & gas, banking, financial services and insurance sectors)
+EBITDA figures above represent study of 748 listed companies (excluding those in oil & gas, banking, financial services and insurance sectors).
+To understand the impact of commodity cycles on revenue growth, we have analysed 748 listed companies (other than those in the oil and gas, and banking, financial services and insurance sectors) from fiscal 2011 onwards.

-Source: S&P Global, company reports, CRISIL MI&A Research
+Source: Company reports, CRISIL MI&A Research